cosmos/cosmos-sdk/docs/architecture/adr-003-dynamic-capability-store.md

 }
 ```

 `GetCapability` allows a module to fetch a capability which it has previously claimed by name.
 The module is not allowed to retrieve capabilities which it does not own.
-If another module
-claims a capability, the previously owning module will no longer be able to claim it.

 ```golang
 func (sck ScopedCapabilityKeeper) GetCapability(ctx Context, name string) (Capability, error) {